 An attendance record is maintained on each student and is the official record of student attendance.
 The attendance sheet must be initialed (classroom)/signed (clinical) by the student during scheduled learning activity.
 It is the student responsibility to sign the attendance sheet upon arrival to clinical and initial it hourly during classroom activities.
 The attendance sheet is not altered after the date located on the attendance sheet.
 Student initialing/signing attendance sheet for another individual or signing ahead of designated time will be subject to corrective action.
-A tardy student writes the time of arrival on the attendance sheet.
+Tardy student writes time of arrival on attendance sheet.

-Attendance at scheduled learning experiences during inclement weather, including winter storms is expected unless otherwise notified by faculty or school Administrationl.
+Attendance at scheduled learning experiences during inclement weather, including winter storms is expected unless otherwise notified by faculty or school official.
 The process described in the Inclement Weather policy in the Student Handbook: General Section is followed.